ToshioCP/LaTeX-BuildTools/Readme.md

 Linux was the OS to develop Buildtools, but I think that it will also work on Windows.

-To install, tyoe as follows for Linux
+To install, type as follows for Linux

 ~~~
 $ ruby ​​install.rb